 The clinic, which opened in June, has seen people from 30 different countries.
 They have translators on hand to help.
-Patients without insurance pay what they can based on their income.
+Patients without insurance pay what they can base on their income.

-“It was born out of a desire through some folks that had a heart to serve others,” executive director Sue Ellen Thompson said.
+“It was born out of a desire through some folks that had the heart to serve others,” executive director Sue Ellen Thompson said.

 The goal is to help connect patients with all their health care needs.